New York State and New York City Sexual Harassment Training Laws

 Clear Law Institute will Update its Harassment Training at NO COST

-While many providers offer training on preventing workplace harassment, few have the legal and instructional design expertise required to comply with certain harassment training laws, such as those in California.
+While many providers offer training on preventing workplace harassment, few have the legal and instructional design expertise required to comply with certain harassment training laws, such as those in New York.
 Clear Law Institute’s hundreds of clients can sleep well knowing that we monitor laws around the country to ensure that our training stays up-to-date with changes in the law.
-Indeed, we have updated our harassment course three times in the last three years to comply with new training laws.
+Indeed, we have updated our harassment course numerous times in the last three years to comply with new training laws.

 Clear Law Institute’s New York sexual harassment training is now ready to be delivered to your employees.
 If needed, Clear Law will modify its courses to comply with any changes in New York State or New York City laws.
 Importantly, Clear Law does not charge its clients to update its course content due to changes in the law.